CNAG-Biomedical-Informatics/beacon2-cbi-tools/non-containerized/README.md

 ## 2. Install from a Source Checkout

-Use this route for development or for an unreleased version:
+Install from a source checkout for development or an unreleased version:

 ```bash
 git clone https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools.git